serverless/blog/posts/serverless-platform-updates-framework-components-event-gateway.md

 We've added methods for using the components package programmatically.
 The documentation for these new methods can be found [here]()

 ### Support for Node 4 - 10
-We've moved to using babel compilation for components so the components package now supports version node 4 and greater.
+We've moved to using babel compilation for components, so the components package now supports version node 4 and greater.

-## Changes in Event Gateway vX
+## Changes in Event Gateway

 ### TODO